vijay03/cs360v-f20/notes/vm-networking.md

     * 4X40Gb ports
     * E5-2695 V4 2.1Ghz Processor
     * 16X1GB Huge Pages, 2048X2MB Huge Pages
-* **Open vSwitch (OvS)**
-    * Software switch used to form network of virtualized machines
-    * Ethernet switching done in the hypervisor
-    * Critical part of software-defined networking (implements OpenFlow)
-    * User-space controller, fast path in kernel
-    * DPDK is used to accelerate OvS
-    * The first packet of a new flow goes to user-space
-        * User space decides on a rule to handle this flow
-        * The rule is cached in the kernel
-        * Further packets of flow just go through the kernel
-    * Database used to persistently store rules (ovsdb-server)
-        * Communicates with user space component via RPC

 * Reading:
     * [Overview of IO-SRV](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/overview-of-single-root-i-o-virtualization--sr-iov-)
     * 10 min [Video explaining IO-SRV](https://www.intel.com/content/dam/www/program/support/us/en/videos/Intel-SR-IOV-Explanation.mp4)